Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Step-wise Search Strategy Based on Branch and Bound

 \subsection{Simultaneous Pose and Correspondence Registration}

-In this section, we extend our proposed correspondence-based registration method to address the challenging simultaneous pose and correspondence registration (SPCR) problem.
-The SPCR problem is much more complicated than the correspondence-based problem.
-Formally, given the source point cloud $\mathcal{P}=\{\bm{p}_i\}_{i=1}^{M}$ and the target point cloud $\mathcal{Q}=\{\bm{q}_k\}_{k=1}^{N}$, there are $M\times N$ candidate correspondences totally.
-Similar to \cite{campbell2018globally,9485090}, we define an inlier set maximization objective function for the SPCR problem as
+This section extends the proposed correspondence-based registration method to address the challenging simultaneous pose and correspondence registration (SPCR) problem.
+The SPCR problem inherently poses greater complexity than the correspondence-based problem.
+Formally, given the source point cloud $\mathcal{P}=\{\bm{p}_i\}_{i=1}^{M}$ and the target point cloud $\mathcal{Q}=\{\bm{q}_k\}_{k=1}^{N}$, we define the inlier set maximization objective function for the SPCR problem as

 where $j=X,Y,Z$.
-This problem formulation means that for each point $\bm{p}_i$ we attempt to seek a “closest” point $\bm{q}_k$ that contributes a maximum of 1 to the objective function.
+Similar to \cite{campbell2018globally,9485090}, this formulation implies that for each point $\bm{p}_i$ in $\mathcal{P}$, as long as a sufficiently close point $\bm{q}_k$ in $\mathcal{Q}$ exists, then it contributes 1 to the objective function.
+Additionally, the main difference between this formulation and the one under the assumption of all-to-all correspondences is the number of counted inliers.
+In the following, the interval merging technique is introduced to keep the number of counted inliers from exceeding $M$.

 The upper and lower bounds for the SPCR objective~(\ref{objs}) are slightly different from those of correspondence-based registration, given by the following propositions.
 In addition, the optimization of objective~(\ref{objs}) is also based on BnB.

 \begin{proposition}[SPCR Upper bound for $\mathbb{S}^{2}$] Given a sub-branch of the square-shaped domain $\mathbb{D}$, whose center is $\bm{d}^c\in\mathbb{R}^{2}$ and half-side length is $\sigma$, the SPCR upper bound for $\mathbb{S}^{2+}$ can be set as